 As noted under Chapter 7, Benjamin’s tales of Israeli monarchs follow biblical history.
 The description of Hosea’s refuge mixes that history with this novelist’s imagination.
 Jeroboam 1 did build substitute places of worship in Bethel and Dan so that his people need not travel to Jerusalem.
-The Bethel building’s decay follows what could have happened as subsequent kings and queens adopted foreign worship practices while the Hebrew faithful continued to go to Jerusalem.
+The Bethel building’s decay follows what could have happened as subsequent kings and queens adopted foreign worship practices while the remaining Hebrew faithful continued to go to Jerusalem.

 In Chapter 8, we watch Hosea seek Benjamin’s help in caring for sick and wounded visitors.
 Exhausted, aching, the young man struggles to understand what’s going on.
 In the end, he rises to the challenge not due to anything Hosea says, but because Benjamin recognizes the need.
 That knowledge shames the young man even as he finds the strength to aid these people.